SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Gaussian grid, a regular longitude-latitude grid, the octahedral Gaussian grid [@Malardel2016], the octahedral Clenshaw-Curtis grid [@Hotta2018], and the HEALPix grid [@Gorski2005].
-Both SpeedyWeather.jl and its spherical harmonic transform `SpeedyTransforms` are also number format-flexible.
+Both SpeedyWeather.jl and its spherical harmonic transform are also number format-flexible.
 Single-precision floating-point numbers (Float32) are the default as adopted by other modelling efforts [@Vana2017; @Nakano2018], but Float64 and other custom number formats can be used with a single